-There are other steps you can take to minimize maintenance and maintain the beauty of your wood floors as well.
+There are other steps that can help maintain the beauty of wood floors.

-Do not use sheet vinyl or tile floor care products on wood floors.
+Do not use vinyl or tile cleaning products on wood floors.
 Self-polishing acrylic waxes cause wood to become slippery and appear dull quickly.

-Use throw rugs both inside and outside doorways to help prevent grit, dirt and other debris from being tracked onto your wood floors.
-This will prevent scratching.
+Use throw rugs at doorways to help prevent debris from being tracked in and scratching the floor.

-Do not wet-mop a wood floor.
-Standing water can dull the finish, damage the wood and leave a discoloring residue.
+Do not wet-mop or steam mop a wood floor.
+Water and steam can dull the finish and even damage the wood.

-Wipe up spills immediately with a slightly dampened towel.
+Wipe up spills immediately with a slightly dampened cloth.

 Do not over-wax a wood floor.
 If a wax floor dulls, try buffing instead.
 Avoid wax buildup under furniture and other light traffic areas by applying wax in these spots every other waxing session.